syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-ignore-print-areas-set-in-a-worksheet.md

 ---
-title: How to ignore print areas set in a worksheet? | XlsIO | Syncfusion
+title: How to ignore print areas set in a worksheet | XlsIO | Syncfusion
 description: This page shows how to ignore print areas set in a worksheet using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO